Skip to Content

 Up next is the Douglaston Salmon Run’s fishing report for the Salmon River.

-The DSR is a private estate fishery that includes two miles of riverfront, making this report a bit special.
+The DSR is a private estate fishery that includes two miles of riverfront, making this report extremely local.

 While you can only fish the stretch if you purchase a daily fishing pass (cost: $75), the DSR’s daily fishing reports are freely accessible online.